 The “Command Calls” event system makes it all possible.

 - Full Path To the Command Executable – please ensure this file exists under the very same location across all the stations where it matter.
-You can specify anything that can be executed -> exe ; bat ; ps1 ; msi ; py ; .. so on ..
+You can specify anything that can be executed, but what mostly makes sense are exe files and bat scripts.

 - Arguments to be passed to the command – if you attach the same executable to multiple command calls, you can use arguments to tell the executable what is the reason for calling it.
 Every gets a default, non-adjustable argument: